pablo-lamtenzan/MiniShell/README.md

 # miniShell
-## An implementation of Shell-Bach from scratch by pablo-lamtenzan and ClemaX
+### An implementation of Shell-Bach from scratch by Clemax & pablo-lamtenzan

 ### Index
 #### I) Use